A Bit of Background on Marseille, France

 Like any big city, Marseille has it’s share of crime.
 In general, I feel very safe in Marseille and I would just follow the common sense rules of going out in a city.
 Stay in well lit and well populated areas & keep your belongings close to your body.
 You might also see armed guards at places like tourist spots & train stations – they carry machine guns which can look intimidating, but that’s just how they all are and there are more of them because of the European attacks in the past few years.
 Avoid the Quartier Nord.

 Marseille’s Metro system is really simple.
 There are only 2 lines: Red and Blue.
 The metro tickets are 1 or 2 Euros each and you can purchase them on the machines in the station (which you can set to English).
-If you stayed in the Cours Julien for example, you would be near stop Notre Dame du Mont Which is only 2 stops from the main train station.
+For example, if you stayed in the Cours Julien, you would be near stop Notre Dame du Mont Which is only 2 stops from the main train station.
 At that stops you could switch to the blue line which would bring you to the Vieux Port.
 I’ve ridden it by myself many times – like anywhere just be alert and mind your belongings.

 Can’t wait to visit Marseille?
 Don’t forget to pin this post!